 Since, in a housing downturn, the buyer demand goes down (remember, decreasing housing prices), we would need to look for increasing interest rates fueling a demand decrease.

-Median days on the market (for short, DOM) are the number of days a house needs until it gets sold.
-This is the period between a property listed for the first time and signing a sales contract.
+Median days on the market (DOM) are the number of days a house needs until it gets sold.
+This is the period between a property being listed for the first time and signing a sales contract.

 We know a housing downturn comes with a decreased or decreasing buyer demand leading to houses sitting longer on the market.

 So, we have to look for a trend toward an increased value of the median days on the market.

 The housing inventory is the next indicator and shows the number of homes listed for sale.

 As you may already imagine, the inventory will increase in a housing downturn with reduced buyer demand.